Table of contents

-EMS Advanced Localizer is an indispensable component suite for Borland Delphi for adding multilingual support to your Delphi applications.
+Advanced Localizer for RAD Studio VCL is an indispensable component suite for Delphi and C++ Builder for adding multilingual support to your applications.
 Using the powerful component editors of this suite you can easily and quickly localize the properties of components within each form, generate a language template file containing the current values of language-specific component properties, manage localization files, and specify which components and properties are to be localized.
-Applications that use Advanced Localizer can switch languages with one command at run-time, without reloading.
+Applications that use Advanced Localizer for RAD Studio VCL can switch languages with one command at run-time, without reloading.
 Also, this suite provides the ability to write component descendants that can work with user-defined language files.

 You can localize any string in the code by the following steps: